‘Y&R’ Spoilers: Graham Teams Up With Victor, Nick Becomes A Target, Hilary Back With Jordan?

 — Young and Restless (@YandR_CBS) September 14, 2017

 Young and the Restless spoilers reveal Cane will pressure Lily to give their marriage another chance by using the twins.
 He will point out the emotional impact of their relationship on their children.
-While Cane makes a convincing case, but spoilers tease Lily will look back on how Cane tried to manipulate her in the past.
+While Cane makes a convincing case, spoilers tease Lily will look back on how Cane tried to manipulate her in the past.
 Lily will also make a big decision next week, and it seems like this involves her marriage.

 More Young And The Restless Spoilers